cornelcroi/photo-sharing-website/README.md

 # Photo-sharing website

-Static pre redered photo-sharing website to share publicly your pictures without needing to run or maintain servers
+Static pre-rendered photo-sharing website to share publicly your pictures without needing to run or maintain servers

 ## Concept

-- A static website  -> publicly accesible web app
+- A static website - publicly accessible web app
-- An admin web application  --> password protected web appplication (reactJs web application) used to generate the static website on demand
+- An admin web application - password protected web application (React.js web application) used to generate the static website on demand

-In the video bellow you can see how both works
+In the video below you can see how both works:

 ![](assets/photo_sharing_demo.gif)

-You have a [youtube version](https://www.youtube.com/watch?v=nm4GbKUhm9U&ab_channel=ManBehindLens) of this video in higher resolution.
+You have a [YouTube version](https://www.youtube.com/watch?v=nm4GbKUhm9U&ab_channel=ManBehindLens) of this video in higher resolution.

 ## Architecture